A university in Prague is growing food in adverse conditions likely to survive on Mars.

 The team tested out the conditions by adjusting light and temperature in a controlled environment to see what worked best.
 They soon hope to grow strawberries soon in the same way.

 Lukacevic describes the taste of his produce as “wonderful”, putting the success down to the fact that the plants were supplied with “bespoke nutrients.”

 Aeroponics is the process of growing plants in the air, without using soil and with limited water use.
 The alternative growing technique is closely linked to hydroponics, when plants are grown in sand, gravel, or liquid, often under LED-lighting.

 Aero/hydroponics is often used in vertical farming, a way to grow crops in overcrowded urban areas.

 The main benefits of aeroponic farming include using less water and saving space.
 Therefore, it is argued that this method could “boost agricultural yields in areas hit by urbanisation and climate change.”

 However, the biggest criticism the process faces is that plants are fed with artificial nutrients, meaning they don’t have access to the microbiology of healthy soil.
 Patrick Holden is the chief executive of the Sustainable Food Trust and has “long-standing doubts as to the sustainability” of such methods.

-Speaking to Euronews Living, Holden equates organic vs hydroponic farming to feeding human patients normally as opposed to through an intravenous solution.
-In this parallel, the vital role of the soil is compared to that of the stomach in the body, as both can “break down organic matter and complete nutrient cycles”.
-The role of soil is as important as the role of the stomach, in other words.
+Speaking to Euronews Green, Holden equates organic vs hydroponic farming to feeding human patients normally as opposed to through an intravenous solution.
+The vital role of the soil is equivalent to that of the stomach in the body, as both can “break down organic matter and complete nutrient cycles”.